Skip to main content

 This example interacts with the Actions API that will be re-designed in the future (keyframes).
 This example will be regularly updated so that it is always up-to-date with the latest version of the Loopic.

 Crawler is one of the most popular ways to show text messages to the viewers.
 However, despite looking very simple and straightforward, implementing crawler animation in HTML has always been tricky and was almost impossible to do without 3rd party animation library.
-With the latest version of the Loopic, we can now implement a crawler without any 3rd party libraries.
+This guide will demonstrate how you can create advance crawler animations just by using Loopic - without any 3rd party libraries!

 Prerequisites